-“Steve Jobs has played a huge part in shaping the person I am today.
+"Steve Jobs has played a huge part in shaping my appreciation of technology.
 Ever since I enjoyed the privilege of owning my first Mac back in 1993, I have developed an emotional connection to its creator.
 Now, Steve, hurry along… your journey continues.
 You have left behind a legacy that will live on with mankind.
-Thank you for everything.”
+Thank you for everything."

 John Lasseter, Chief Creative Officer, and Ed Catmull, President, Walt Disney and Pixar Animation Studios